dshanske/bridgy-publish/readme.txt

 	* Add per post support for Bridgy backlink settings.
 Credit to @iamwebrocker for addition
 	* Redo Settings Page and allow default to checked to be on a per-service basis.
 	* Publish Now Works Off of a Cron Job Hook 5-10 seconds after the post is published
+	* Support for Setting and Being Triggered by Micropub Syndication Requests

 = Version 1.1.1 =
 	* Fix compatibility with changes in Syndication Links and change storage to array from EOL separated string